zaun/entity-sprite-engine/docs/entity.md

     print("Collided with entity:", other.id)
     print("Other entity position:", other.position.x, other.position.y)

-    -- Check if other entity is an enemy if other.data and other.data.type == "enemy" then -- Take damage
+    -- Check if other entity is an enemy using tags if other:has_tag("enemy") then
+        -- Take damage
         self.data.health = self.data.health - 10
         print("Took damage!
 Health:", self.data.health)
     end

+    -- Check if other entity is a powerup if other:has_tag("powerup") then
+        self.data.power_level = self.data.power_level + 1
+        print("Power level increased to:", self.data.power_level)
     end
+end

 function entity_collision_stay(other)
     -- Called every frame while colliding
-    if other.data and other.data.type == "damage_zone" then
+    if other:has_tag("damage_zone") then
         -- Continuous damage
         self.data.health = self.data.health - 5 * 0.016  -- 5 damage per second
     end